TosbackCgusBridge-Bot/CGUs-versions/Vimeo/Privacy Policy.md

 14.3 Privacy Shield (EEA, UK and Swiss Users)

-This **Section 14.3** applies only to natural persons residing in the European Economic Area, the United Kingdom and Switzerland (for the purpose of this section only, "you" or "your" shall be limited accordingly).
-Vimeo complies with the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework (collectively, "**Privacy Shield**") as established by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the EU, the United Kingdom and/or Switzerland, as applicable, to the U.S.
+This **Section 14.3** applies only to natural persons residing in the European Economic Area (EEA), the United Kingdom and Switzerland (for the purpose of this section only, "you" or "your" shall be limited accordingly).
+Vimeo complies with the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework (collectively, "**Privacy Shield**") as established by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the EEA, the United Kingdom and/or Switzerland, as applicable, to the U.S.

 Vimeo adheres to the Privacy Shield principles of notice, choice, onward transfer, security, data integrity, access, and enforcement (the **"Privacy Shield Principles"**).
 Vimeo has established policies and procedures to ensure compliance with the Privacy Shield Principles and will conduct an annual internal assessment to ensure such compliance.
 If there is any conflict between the terms of this Privacy Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.